 About the council

-The Council has approximately 420 staff across three service areas.
-The Chief Executive and Directors form the council’s Strategic Leadership Team that lead the work that provides services across Hinckley and Bosworth.
+The council has approximately 420 staff across three service areas.
+The Chief Executive and Directors are the council’s Strategic Leadership Team which lead the work that provide services across Hinckley and Bosworth.
 Appendix 1 details the senior management structure across the council.

 - Head of Paid Service (under S.4 of the Local Government and Housing Act 1989)

-The first pay point on the council's pay and grading structure is Grade 1 spinal column point 1 which is £17,842 (£9.25 per hour) and is defined as the lowest point within the council.
+The first pay point on the councils pay and grading structure is grade 1 (point 1) which is £9.25 per hour and is defined as the lowest point within the council.

-However, the council has agreed to pay all staff Grade 2 spinal column point 3 which is £18,562 (£9.62 per hour) as a minimum.
-This is £0.90 per hour above the national living wage rate which is currently £8.72.
+However, the council has made a commitment to pay all staff, as a minimum, grade 2 (point 3) which is £9.62 per hour.
+This is above the current national living wage rate which is currently £8.91.

-Lowest gross pay is £18,562 (2019/20: £18,065) which represents a 6.40:1 ratio to that of the Chief Executive.
-The multiplier is monitored each year and the differential between the top earner and the lowest earner has remained static.
+The ‘pay multiple’ - the ratio between the highest paid salary and the median average salary of the council’s workforce is 5.05:1.
+The multiplier is monitored each year and the differential between the top earner and the median average earner has remained static.

 All employees, including senior employees, will normally be appointed to the minimum point of the grade for the job.